dfelinto/blender-manual/manual/physics/cloth/settings/shape.rst

    This is reasonable for fully realistic scenes, but does not quite work for clothing on cartoon style characters that use a lot of squash and stretch.

+.. _bpy.types.ClothSettings.rest_shape_key:

 Rest Shape Key
-   Allows starting the cloth simulation using a specific shape key as the rest state, instead of the shape that results from evaluating shape keys and preceding modifiers in the regular way.
+   Allows starting the cloth simulation using a specific :doc:`Shape Key </animation/shape_keys/index>` as the rest state, instead of the shape that results from evaluating shape keys and preceding modifiers in the regular way.
 This option is mutually exclusive with *Dynamic Mesh*.

    This can be used to start the simulation with the cloth in a pre-draped state without applying that shape as a plastic deformation that relaxes all springs as a side effect.

+   This property is only visible if the mesh has shape keys.